What Are Fixed Rate Mortgages and How Do They Work?

 Finally, if homebuyers suspect that interest rates are about to rise, a fixed-interest loan can be a good way to protect themselves from those increasing rates over time.

 That said, there are some instances in which an ARM may be a better choice.
-If a homebuyer is planning to sell in a short amount of time, for example, the low introductory interest rate on an adjustable-interest loan could save them money.
-You’ll have sold the property before the rate can tick upward.
+If a homebuyer is planning to sell in a short amount of time, for example, the low introductory interest rate on an adjustable-interest loan could save them money (as long as they can sell the property) before the rate can tick upward.

 The Takeaway